henkbirkholz/draft-birkholz-yang-comi-push/draft-birkholz-yang-comi-push.md

 acting as if a request was already received (see Configured Subscription above), enticing a very specific request they can fulfill (dynamic subscription) or rendezvous via a discoverable YANG Zero Touch component.
-In all these use cases, the datastore intends to create device specific telemetry to be collected by corresponding YANG clients.
+In all these use cases, the datastore intends to create device specific Telemetry to be collected by corresponding YANG clients.

-In essence, incorporating a complete YANG module is not required to enable the initiation of telemetry within a very specific scope.
+In essence, incorporating a complete YANG module is not required to enable the initiation of YANG Telemetry within a very specific scope.

-# Subscription Content
+# Subscription Content and State

-Two generic YANG notification statements for update records are introduced via augments by YANG Push {{-yangnote}} to enable the following capabilities:
+Two generic YANG notification statements for update records are introduced by YANG Push augments to enable the following capabilities:

 push-update:

-: A notification that defines a complete, filtered update of the YANG datastore nodes per the terms of a subscription.
+: A notification that includes a complete (and potentially filtered) update of data node values of YANG datastore nodes per the terms of a subscription.

 push-change-update:

-: A notification that defines an incremental, filtered update of changes (e.g. create, delete or value changes) to YANG datastore nodes since the last update notification.
+: A notification that includes an incremental (and potentially filtered) update of data node values of YANG datastore nodes since the last (change-)update notification.

-Subscription state (e.g. type of subscription or triggering the creation of a subscription id via the YANG datastore) is determined by the YANG client.
+Every update notification (bundle) in a Series that is the context of a subscription is emitted per the characteristics of the subscription state maintained by the YANG datastore.
+Subscription state can be created on the YANG datastore during manufacturing, onboarding, enrollment, deployment, or maintenance of the YANG datastore.

-## Selection Filter / Filter Selection (which one)?
+## Selection Filter

-A vital part of the subscription state that defines the content conveyed via an individual subscription is the filter expression included in the subscription establishment request.
-A filter expression enables a YANG datastore to emit only a subset of the notification content; reducing the volume of data in motion, significantly.
+A vital part of the subscription state that defines the content of a Telemetry stream is the filter expression included in the subscription characteristics.
+A filter expression enables a YANG datastore to emit only a subset of potential notification content; reducing the volume of data in motion, significantly.

-Two generic YANG Filter Expressions enable a YANG datastore to emit only filtered updates of data node instances:
+Two generic YANG Filter Expressions enable a YANG datastore to emit filtered subsets of data node value updates:

 Subtree Filter Expression:

-: A data node identifier with respect to a specific data node in a YANG module is used to create update records that only include updates about the identified node and its child nodes.
-Effectively, a data node identifier points to the root node of the subtree.
+: A SID pointing to a specific data node in a YANG module (including notification statements) is used to create update records that include updates about the identified data node and its potential child nodes.
+Effectively, a single SID points to the root node of the subtree update records are created for.

-XPATH Fitler Expression:
+XPATH Filter Expression:

-: A more detailed selection of customized subsets of data node instance that update records are created for.
-The representation of XPATH Filter Expressions for COMI is defined in {{-yangcbor}}.
+: A more detailed selection of SIDs and corresponding data node values that update records are created for.
+The corresponding representation of XPATH Filter Expressions for COMI is defined in {{-yangcbor}}.

 # Subscription Characteristics

-Distinct subscriptions are categorized via three different kinds of subscription
+Distinct YANG Telemetry streams are defined by the following three primary subscription characteristics:
-characteristics:

 1. Subscription Trigger (dynamic / configured)
 2. Subscription Interval (periodic / on-change)
 3. Subscription Type (stream / datastore)

-These characteristics define how subscription state is spawned and how the resulting series of notification behaves.
-Corresponding parameters are set in the "establish-subscription" RPC as defined in {{-yangnote}}.
+These characteristics define how subscription state is deployed and how the resulting Telemetry stream behaves.
+As an example, corresponding subscription state can be created by a YANG client via the "establish-subscription" RPC as defined in {{-yangnote}}.

 ## Subscription Trigger

+In general, to establish a Telemetry stream via YANG Push there are three options:

+1. a YANG client starts to receive a Telemetry stream from a YANG datastore, unsolicitedly.
+In this case, persistent subscription characteristics are created on the YANG data store before deployment, e.g. during onboarding, and come into effect directly after deployment.

+2. a YANG client starts to receive a Telemetry stream from a YANG datastore, solicitedly.
+In this case, persistent subscription characteristics are created on both the YANG client and the YANG datastore before deployment.

+2. a YANG datastore initiates contact with a YANG client via a Rendezvous, Join, or Call Home procedure and triggers the initiation of a telemetry stream.
+In this case, the subscription characteristics are configured on the YANG client and come into effect when the YANG datastore successfully discovered its home.

-### Configured Subscription
+### CoMI Push Configured Subscriptions

+CoAP defines a strict coupling of request and corresponding response messages via the CoAP Token.
+Every CoAP Request MUST include a CoAP Token that is generated by the requestor (client).
+Analogously, every CoAP response that is associated with that request MUST include the corresponding CoAP Token in order for the CoAP Request not to be discarded,

 ### Dynamic Subscriptions